Disclaimer: My step challenge ended up lasting 31 days, the full month of July.

 So, I’ve decided to test out 20,000 steps a day as my weight loss and mental health refreshing strategy.
 Will it work?
 I hope so.

-For my challenge, I’ll lace up my brand new Tesla running shoes (yes, Tesla makes running shoes for some reason) and I’ll count my steps with the Mi Band and that my generous girlfriend gave to me.
+For my challenge, I’ll lace up my brand new running shoes and I’ll count my steps with the Mi Band and that my generous girlfriend gave to me.
 Her motives are unknown, but I suspect she wants to keep tabs on my step stats from China.

 Before I start the challenge, let’s dive a little more into the numbers side of this thing.
 Let’s answer a few quick questions before I start walking.